TedmanNguyen/TedmanNguyen/README.md

 # Hello there 👋
-🌱 I'm a 3rd Year Software Engineering Student
+🌱 I'm a Software Engineering Student

 📜 Ask me about my latest open-source contribution.